-Sounding Spirit publishes annotated facsimile editions that illustrate the significance of texts and textual communities to American musical history and practice.
-The series features five volumes of southern sacred vernacular music books published between 1850 and 1925 that highlight the role of southern, sacred, vernacular texts in American music history and practice.
-Each volume represents periods, places, and genres key to illustrating the importance of vernacular songbooks to the history of American sacred music.
+Sounding Spirit publishes annotated facsimile editions that illustrate the significance of sacred songbooks to American musical history and practice.
+The series features five volumes of southern sacred vernacular music books published between 1850 and 1925 that highlight music-making’s relationship to race, place, religion, and modernity.
+Each volume represents periods, places, and genres key to illustrating the importance of vernacular songbooks to the history and practice of American sacred music.
 The editions feature Black and white gospel songs, spirituals, Native hymnody, and shape-note singing traditions.

-Sounding Spirit pioneers a unique approach to scholarly editing that weds digital innovation with rigorous research.
-Each Sounding Spirit edition includes an introduction, page-level annotations that speak to the text’s significance, and data visualizations contextualizing details of the text’s construction, circulation, and use in cultural context.
+Sounding Spirit pioneers a unique approach to scholarly editing that pairs digital innovation with rigorous research.
+Each Sounding Spirit edition includes an introduction, page-level annotations that speak to the significance of elements of tunes and texts, and data visualizations or multimedia that contextualize detail of the work’s construction, circulation, and use in cultural context.
 Editions are published in digital and print form by the University of North Carolina Press and the Emory Center for Digital Scholarship.

 The Cherokee Singing Book